OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 (between NCBI and GBIF) in case it could provide any useful information.

+*Hibbett 2007*
-*Fungal orders from Hibbett 2007:* The Fungi curators provided a higher taxonomy of Fungi down to order.  [reference] We gave this taxonomy higher priority than other sources at curator request.
+The Fungi curators provided a
+higher taxonomy of Fungi down to order.  [reference] We gave this taxonomy higher priority than other sources at curator request.
 To ensure that all of our sources were public, curators deposited this taxonomy with Figshare.

+*WoRMS*
-*WoRMS:* The Open Tree decapod curators observed that our combined taxonomy had only about 80% coverage of decapod species [confirm that this is true], and suggested we obtain the decapod taxonomic tree from WoRMS.
-Given questions over terms of use of the dump files for WoRMS, which were only available on request, we obtained the taxonomy via the web API, around [date].  [reference]
+We incorporated WoRMS in order to improve coverage in decapods.
+Combined, NCBI and GBIF contained only about 80%  of decapod species [confirm that this is true].
+We obtained the WoRMS taxonomy via the API around [date].  [reference]

-We gave the decapod branch of WoRMS higher priority than other sources at curator request.
-Mostly due to unfamiliarity with WoRMS, we felt that there was some risk in having the rest of WoRMS also override NCBI, so we kept it with lower priority (between NCBI and GBIF).
+On advice of curators, the decapod branch of WoRMS is ranked higher than other sources of decapod data.
+The remainder or WoRMS has priority between NCBI and GBIF.

 *IRMNG:* The GBIF backbone did not come with information about whether taxa were extinct vs. extant.
 (See elsewhere for discussion of the